CGAL/cgal-web/_posts/2017-08-23-CGAL_in_the_Bay_Area.md

 ---
 layout: post
 title: "CGAL in the Bay Area"
-description: "Register for a halfday CGAL workshop at Stanford University"
+description: "Register for a half-day CGAL workshop at Stanford University"
 category:
 tags: ["events"]
 ---
 {% include JB/setup %}

-<p>The CGAL Open Source Project organizes a half day workshop at Stanford University.
+<p>The CGAL Open Source Project organizes a half-day workshop at Stanford University.
 It takes place in Seminar Room  <a href="https://biox.stanford.edu/about/building-services/room-scheduling/seminar-room-s362">S362</a>
 on Wednesday 18th of October 2017 from 9am-2pm.</p>
 <p>The room is located in the seminar area on the 3rd floor of the South wing of the Clark Center, accessible by going through Peet's Coffee.</p>